Microsoft cloud growth forecast bodes well for tech rivals, too

 Projected Azure growth validates the strength of the business and the sustainability of all cloud growth, Moerdler said.

-(Reporting by Danielle Kaye, Jane Lanhee Lee and Nivedita Balu; Editing by Peter Henderson and Kenneth Maxwell)
+(Reporting by Danielle Kaye, Jane Lanhee Lee and Nivedita Balu; Editing by Peter Henderson, Kenneth Maxwell and Jonathan Oatis)

 ((danielle.kaye@thomsonreuters.com;))